-This staffing level would allow the forecasters to alternate working as the forecaster in charge for three days weekly, with the intern covering the seventh day of the workweek.
+This staffing level would allow the two full-time forecasters to alternate working as the forecaster in charge for three days weekly, with the seasonal forecaster covering the seventh day of the workweek.
 The entire crew would be on duty around the clock when slides are running, as is standard with avalanche operations.
-At least one specialist would back up the intern during times of potential avalanche activity.